Australian Government Bureau of Meteorology

 Isabella 7 day forecast

-Today: Partly cloudy.
-High chance of showers, most likely in the afternoon and evening.
-The chance of a thunderstorm in the afternoon and evening.
-Winds NW/SW 15 to 20 km/h tending SE/SW before dawn then tending NE/SE 25 to 40 km/h in the early morning.
-Overnight temperatures falling to between 14 and 21 with daytime temperatures reaching 20 to 33.
+Today: Sunny morning.
+The chance of fog on and E of the ranges in the early morning.
+The chance of a thunderstorm in the afternoon and early evening.
+Light winds becoming S/SW 15 to 20 km/h in the early afternoon then becoming light in the evening.
+Overnight temperatures falling to between 13 and 18 with daytime temperatures reaching 35 to 41.

 Forecast for Isabella (33.9544°S, 149.6669°E, 982m AMSL) Sun Mon Tue Wed Thu Fri Sat Summary